SD-DEVSECOPS/Line-Bisection-Test/README.md

 # Line Bisection Test (cLBT)

 This repository contains the **Computerized Line Bisection Test (cLBT)** — a browser-based assessment tool used to measure visuospatial attention, perceptual biases, and motor accuracy.
-It is commonly used in neurological and neuropsychological research, including studies involving Parkinson’s disease, stroke, spatial neglect, and related conditions.
+It is commonly used in neurological and neuropsychological research, including studies involving stroke, spatial neglect, and related conditions.

 ---